-• If your camera has Active D-Lighting, make sure to turn it off, because otherwise it will try to force the camera to correctly expose for the subject that you want to be in shadow.
+If your camera has Active D-Lighting, make sure it's turned off, otherwise it will try to force the camera to correctly expose for the subject that you want to be in shadow.
 Some COOLPIX and DSLRs have a Silhouette Scene/Effects mode which automatically turns off D-Lighting and selects the exposure for the scene's brightest area.

-• Full-length silhouettes of people work best when your subject wears fitted rather than loose clothing.
+The stronger the silhouetted subject's shape, the more successful the image.
+While a silhouetted subject can show some detail, the less there is visible, the more punchy the end result.
+Full-length silhouettes of people work best when your subject wears fitted rather than loose clothing.
 Whether you go for a full-length shot or a close-up shot of their face, shoot them in profile - this gives a more recognisable and interesting result than if you capture them face-on.